Flexible Hex Editor

 Getting Started with FlexHex

-FlexHex integrates with Windows Explorer, enabling efficient drag-and-drop functionality for quick file access.
+FlexHex integrates with Windows File Explorer, enabling efficient drag-and-drop functionality for quick file access.
 Simply open files from Explorer or drag-and-drop them onto FlexHex.
 Upon loading a binary file in FlexHex, the primary Hex Workshop Window appears, displaying the hex editor view for each loaded file.

 The leftmost Address Pane presents a list of hexadecimal addresses, where each address designates the starting byte position on the line.
 The active address is highlighted in a distinct color, indicating the current input caret position.